 Our result follows by two separate observations.
 First, note that training a wide \RSN\ in essence reduces to solving a (random) kernelized linear regression in high dimensions \unimportant{(over-parameterized)}.
 We obtain in \Cref{thm:GDridge} that training an \RSN\ up to infinity \unimportant{(initialized at zero $\wt[0]=0$)} leads to the same solution as performing ridge regression \unimportant{(\Cref{def:ridgeNet})} with diminishing regularization to tune the parameters of the \RSN's terminal layer.
 Note, that the results in \Cref{sec:GradientToRidge} hold for a general input dimension $d\in\N$ and any fixed number of neurons in the hidden layer $n\in\N$.

 Second, in \Cref{sec:RidgeToSpline}, we relate the \RSN~\unimportant{\RNR} with optimal terminal-layer parameters~\unimportant{\wR} chosen according to a ridge regression \unimportant{(\Cref{def:ridgeNet})} to a smoothing spline~\fl\ \unimportant{(with certain regularization parameters $\lw:=\lambda n2g(0)$ and $\lambda\in\Rp$ respectively)}.
-More precisely, we show in \Cref{thm:ridgeToSpline} that as the number of hidden nodes~$n$ \unimportant{(i.e. the dimension of the hidden layer)} tends to infinity the \ridgeRSN~\unimportant{\RNR} converges to a \unimportant{slightly adapted} smoothing spline~\unimportant{\fLpm} in probability with respect to a certain Sobolev norm.
+More precisely, we show in \Cref{thm:ridgeToSpline} that as the number of hidden nodes~$n$ \unimportant{(i.e. the dimension of the hidden layer)} tends to infinity the \ridgeRSN~\unimportant{\RNR} converges to a slightly adapted smoothing spline~\unimportant{\fLpm} in probability with respect to a certain Sobolev norm.
 Recall that, by \Cref{as:mainAssumptions}, we prove this correspondence for \wRRSN s with one-dimensional input.

 \begin{remark} The implicit regularization effects we characterize within this paper are of an asymptotic nature.
-For applications, however, it is interesting to note that, even for finitely many hidden nodes and finite training time, one can bound the distance between the solution obtained by gradient descent and a certain smoothing spline (see also \Cref{sec:EarlyStopping,sec:conclusion} for further details).
-The analysis of such bounds will be thematized in future work. \end{remark}
+For applications, however, it is interesting to note that, even for finitely many hidden nodes and finite training time.
+In future work, we will give explicit bounds on the distance between the solution obtained by gradient descent and a certain smoothing spline (see also \Cref{sec:EarlyStopping} for further details). \end{remark}

 In the following \Cref{sec:RidgeToSpline,sec:GradientToRidge} we discuss both observations separately, before combining them to formulate our main conclusion in \Cref{sec:conclusion}.
 We start by introducing the notions of \ridgeRSN\ and minimum norm network.